0x24bin/gorequest/README.md

 	bot.HttpRequest.Request.URL = "https://tls.peet.ws/api/all" // Setting the URL of the request.
-	bot.HttpRequest.Request.Method = "GET"                      // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                      // Used to set the protocol version of the request. bot.HttpRequest.Request.ReadResponse = true                 // Used to read the response from the server. bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
+	bot.HttpRequest.Request.Method = "GET"                      // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                      // Used to set the protocol version of the request. bot.HttpRequest.Request.ReadResponseBody = true                                  // Used to read the body from the server. bot.HttpRequest.Request.ReadResponseCookies = true                                  // Used to read the cookies from the server. bot.HttpRequest.Request.ReadResponseHeaders = true                                  // Used to read the headers from the server. bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
 		"Content-Type": "application/json",
 		"TestToken":    "123492190391239102301293",